thevenusproject/The-Venus-Project-website/README.md

 Path mappings:
 Q: In phpstorm, I have to set up path mappings. does this mean that I have to keep two repositories - one in my host OS and one in the guest OS? even though the one in the guest OS is shared between the two?
 A: Vagrant shares the folders, so you only maintain one repo, but for the remote debugging to work, it needs to know where to map them to inside of vagrant

-Troubleshooting
-- If you get the error Errno::EADDRNOTAVAIL when doing `vagrant up`, see [this comment](https://github.com/mitchellh/vagrant/issues/3031#issuecomment-288570525).

 ## Docker